 Almost none of these inexpensive meters will read radio frequency radiation at all.

-The usually only read electric field, and magnetic field, and my personal experience has been they do so without any sort of accuracy.
+The usually only read electric fields and magnetic fields, and my personal experience has been they do so without any sort of accuracy.

 Although buying a cheap EMF meter to measure EMR sounds tempting, it is not worth it in my opinion.